 This post is sponsored by Hill Country Science Mill

 I absolutely love taking my kids out and about to explore and do new things.
 We’ve done all the museums, and love going to all of the incredible parks, libraries, and outdoor movie screenings in our hometown, San Antonio.
 But sometimes you just want to get out and try something new.
-So the kids and I drove up to Johnson city the other weekend to check out the Hill Country Science Mill about an hour north of the city.
+So the kids and I drove up to Johnson City Texas the other weekend to check out the Hill Country Science Mill about an hour north of the San Antonio.
 We arrived just in time for lunch and enjoyed the rest of our afternoon playing, learning, laughing, and fueling our curiosity.
 I’d love to share our visit with you–and hope it inspires your own trip out to this incredible interactive science center!

 We started off with lunch at the Lady Bird Lane Cafe (which is connected to the museum).
 A friend recommended the food there, and I was impressed to see that they had a great selection of organic and all-natural items on their menu.
 I went with the bacon, tomato, avocado, and Havarti cheese sandwich, and the kids all had organic hot dogs.

 I loved the overall aesthetic of the museum building–they repurposed an historic feed mill built in 1880 (y’all know how much I love reuse).

 The museum is focused on science and technology, so when you check in the kids get a badge to scan at a kiosk in the lobby and create their own avatar (who’s bilingual, btw).
 They use this badge to check in at the different stations throughout the museum, and record their favorite exhibits.
 After your trip, the kids can take their badge home and track their experience online.
 It was fun watching the avatar pop up when the kids scanned their badges, which made learning about the exhibits even more fun.